DhanujaKumar/TaskManager/README.md

 # 📝 Task Management System (Full Stack)

 A full-stack Task Management System built with **Node.js, Express, MySQL, and React**.
-This application allows admins to assign tasks and users to manage their own tasks with authentication and role-based access control.
+This project allows users to efficiently organize and track their work.
+Admins can create users and assign tasks to them, while regular users can log in, view their assigned and personal tasks, create new tasks, update their status, and delete them.
+The system ensures secure access using JWT-based authentication and role-based authorization, providing a structured workflow for managing tasks similar to real-world project management tools.

 ---